 Email providers aren’t carbon copies of each other in terms of how they operate, and their rules can vary significantly.
 This is especially important to consider because different providers are prominent in different countries and regions.
 For instance, while Google and Yahoo! dominate globally, Europe’s most popular providers also include Outlook, Onet, GMX, Wirtualna Polska, Orange, Yandex, and Seznam.

-In early 2024, both Google and Yahoo! rolled out policy changes impacting Email deliverability, including stricter spam filters, enhanced authentication requirements, and a stronger emphasis on engagement metrics (mandatory inclusion of a “one-click unsubscribe” feature).
-To maintain a high deliverability rate, you must align your efforts with these changes, especially if a significant portion of your database consists of addresses in these two services.
+At the beginning of 2024, Google and Yahoo! introduced policy changes that directly impact email deliverability on their platforms.
+These included stricter spam filters, enhanced authentication requirements, and a stronger emphasis on engagement metrics such as the mandatory inclusion of a one-click unsubscribe option.
+To maintain a high deliverability rate, you must adapt your practices accordingly, especially if a significant portion of your contact base uses these two services.

 1. Authentication